7 Unique IB CAS Hours Ideas

 Volunteer On The Weekends

 CAS does not need to be limited to the weekdays.
 Try to volunteer once every month at any local NGO.
-If you cannot find an NGO near your house, then you can look for nursing homes, animal shelters, etc. and spend some time there.
-I do not promote helping others just for the sake of completing your CAS hours, but an IB student gotta do what an IB student gotta do.
-One other thing to keep in mind while volunteering is that you must take approval from your CAS coordinator and connect her with whosoever is in charge of the volunteering place.
+If you cannot find an NGO near your house, you can look for nursing homes, animal shelters, etc., and spend some time there.
+I do not promote helping others complete their CAS hours, but an IB student must do what an IB student must do.
+Another thing to remember while volunteering is that you must take approval from your CAS coordinator and connect her with whosoever is in charge of the volunteering place.
 By doing so, you will be able to vouch for your contribution.

 Planting A Tree

-If you happen to live in an area where none of the above mentioned is possible, then you can do something as simple as planting a tree.
+If you live in an area where none of those mentioned above is possible, you can do something as simple as planting a tree.
 This simple activity can get you at least 3 hours of CAS.
-Planting a tree might seem like a straight forward activity, but there is a lot to it than what meets the eye.
-For starters, you will have to do your research about the kind of tree that can survive in your neighbourhood.
+Planting a tree might seem straightforward, but there is much more to it than meets the eye.
+For starters, you will have to research the kind of tree that can survive in your neighborhood.
 Then you will have to go to a botanical garden and purchase the sapling.
-Finally, you would have to find an ideal location to plant that tree.
+Finally, you must find an ideal location to plant that tree.
 All in all, this is like a calorie bomb for accumulating all your Service Hours.

 CAS Hours Earned: Service: 3-5 hours